Sustainable use of wild species

-UEBT is a voice for wild because:
+For more than 15 years, UEBT has been a voice for wild species because:

 The biggest threat to wild species is direct loss of habitat.
 Weakened ecosystems are threatened by human activities that are changing the climate, polluting land and water, and introducing invasive species.